Jerónimo Girón-Moctezuma, Marquis de las Amarillas: War of the Pyrenees

 De la Union, fell back south of the Pyrenees crest line and built a fortified line to cover the Alt Empordà.
 Girón led his division in an inconclusive action at La Jonquera on 7 June.
 An attempt by de la Union to relieve Bellegarde failed at the Battle of San Lorenzo de la Muga on 13 August.
 Bellegarde fell to the French on 17 September.
 The decisive Battle of the Black Mountain began on 17 November 1794, when the French launched a major assault.
-Girón in the center and de Vives on the right repulsed the enemy attacks, but MG Pierre Augereau collapsed de Courten's left flank.
+Girón in the center and de Vives on the right repulsed the enemy attacks, but MG Charles-Pierre Augereau collapsed de Courten's left flank.
 Dugommier was killed by a Spanish artillery shell on 18 November and the new French commander MG Dominique Pérignon paused to reorganize.
 When the French attacked again on 20 November, they cracked Girón's defenses in the center and captured the key Santa-Maria-del-Roure position.
 De la Union was slain while gallantly leading a Spanish cavalry charge and command of the army passed to Girón.

 With de Courten's left wing out of the fight and his center division wrecked, Girón ordered a retreat.
 In the confusion, he left behind the city of Figueres and a 9,000-man garrison in the powerful fortress of San Fernando (Sant Ferran).
 The army withdrew behind the Rio Fluvià to reorganize its shattered units.
 Soon after, Pérignon bluffed the governor of San Fernando into surrendering and began the Siege of Roses.
 In December, Girón was dismissed from command of the Army of Catalonia for abandoning San Fernando fortress, and for errors committed at the battles of Boulou and Peyrestortes.
 He died on 17 October 1819 at Seville.